 In order to maintain F-1 status, a student must obtain written authorization from an international student advisor prior to reducing his or her course load.

-DHS provides only five exceptions to the full-time enrollment requirement.
-Students in the following situations may be eligible for reduced enrollment, if documented by an international student advisor and the appropriate academic or medical professionals:
+Students in the following situations may be eligible for reduced enrollment, if documented by an international student advisor and the appropriate academic professionals:

 - Initial difficulties with the English language

 - Unfamiliarity with American teaching methods